MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-manage-budgets.md

 ---
 title: Set Up and Manage a Budget for a Job
-description: Describes how to plan resources and forecast and control the costs of a project by setting up a budget for each job.
+description: Describes how to plan resources and forecast and control the costs of a project by setting up a budget for each project.
 author: brentholtorf
 ms.topic: conceptual
 ms.devlang: na